ZIP: 230

 8 valueBalanceOrchard int64 The net value of Orchard spends minus outputs.

-64 bindingSigOrchard byte[64] An OrchardZSA binding signature on the SIGHASH transaction hash.
+varies bindingSigOrchard OrchardSignature An OrchardZSA binding signature on the SIGHASH transaction hash.

 varies nIssueActions compactSize The number of issuance actions in the bundle.